Why and How: Improving Your Photos in 15 Steps – Part 1

 If he knew the importance of everything I said, he would consider me differently.

-The rest of this article is a summary of all these points that I apply in all my photo projects.
+The rest of this article is a summary of all these points that I apply in my photo projects.

-- Centers of interest.
+- Centers of interest

 TDLSC: The Essential Rule for Creating a Nature Photograph

 When you create a picture of nature, you must always keep in mind the five following essential points.
 This is what I call the TDLSC rule.

 The following paragraphs discuss this rule in further detail.

 The first letter of ' T ' stands for timing.